Natural Stone and Porcelain Paving

 Non porous products such as Porcelain will require a primer applied to the back of the slab to ensure sufficient adhesion to the base material.
 It is good practice to use a product such as Instarmac ProPrime on any Natural Stone and Porcelain paving products especially on hot summers days, when the bedding material will always find it more difficult to bond to the paving.

 When using a porous pointing products such as Easy joint or similar Resin based products, it is essential that the base the paving is laid on is also porous to allow the water to disperse into the substrate below the paving.
-If the base construction is non-porous water will sit under the paving and will eventually result slabs movement.
+If the base construction is non-porous water will sit under the paving and will eventually result slabs movement and eventual damage and cracking.

 Efflorescence is a white, chalky substance that may appear on the surface of natural stone paving, clay bricks, concrete block paving or any other porous building material.
 These salts occur naturally within the paving itself and the materials used to install them.
 Efflorescence will cause no long-term problems and must be left to release naturally, over time it will be dissolved by rainwater.
 The process can be sped up by jet washing and using efflorescence removers but it is not essential